 Thermochron iButtons—small, round (1.5 cm), thin (0.4 cm) data loggers that contain a battery—are central to our model.
 Thermochrons record temperatures at regular intervals over days or weeks.
 They are excellent for science investigations.
 Huff and Lange (2010) used thermochrons in snow pits to investigate how temperature and snow density varied over time with their students.
 Huff and Lange noted the excellent opportunity for students “to use data as evidence to construct their explanations” and to “synthesize their understanding as students participated in discussions about their data and used this information to develop and refine their emerging theories about snow.”
 (2010, p.
 41)

-We used photos as prompts to reveal prior knowledge and misconceptions (see Useful Photos for Permafrost in Online Connections). (see Online Connections) provides useful questions and the responses below reflect the most common answers from students.
+We used photos as prompts to reveal prior knowledge and misconceptions (see Useful Photos for Permafrost in Online Connections).
+Figure 1 (see Online Connections) provides useful questions and the responses below reflect the most common answers from students.
 Permafrost is an excellent example of Earth systems, connecting soil (geosphere), ice (hydrosphere/cryosphere), plants (biosphere), and air (atmosphere).
 Unfortunately, in many regions, permafrost is unstable and starting to melt.
 In most U.S. locations, students don’t have ice in their soil; only students in Alaska have permafrost.
 Potential problems caused by melting include flooding and uneven ground.
 Although students in Alaska might be directly affected by melting permafrost, coastal communities will be influenced by rising sea level, and all students are impacted by a warming atmosphere accelerated by the release of greenhouse gases once trapped in the ice.

 Melting permafrost affects people, wildlife, the land surface, and the atmosphere (Welch 2019).
 We introduced our students to the importance of permafrost using the lesson of Holzer (2011).
 Students began by visiting the National Snow and Ice Data Center (NSIDC) website to construct a definition of permafrost and read oral history accounts from Indigenous people.
 For example, the Chukchi communities in Siberia live in one of the coldest inhabited places on Earth.
 In this area, the melting of permafrost has disrupted the courses of rivers and caused lakes to disappear.
 In response these people moved homes away from eroding river banks, found new sustainable fishing lakes, and relocated their reindeer herds.